Remove excess bucket copies from the indexer cluster

 Excess copies do not interfere with the operation of the cluster, but they are unnecessary and require extra disk space.

-You can view and remove excess bucket copies from the Master dashboard or from the CLI.
+You can view and remove excess bucket copies from the manager node dashboard or from the CLI.

 How excess copies originate